Alex Zahara

-Alex Zahara (/zəˈhɑːrə/) is a Canadian television, film, and voice actor, born in Grande Prairie, Alberta.
+Alex Zahara (/zəˈhɑːrə/) is a Canadian actor, born in Grande Prairie, Alberta.
 Engaging in theatre from a young age, most notably performing in a stage adaptation of M*A*S*H, he later taught Acting for Teens at the Vancouver Film School.
 Zahara holds a Bachelor of Fine Arts degree, earned after studies at the University of Alberta and the University of British Columbia.

 He has appeared in numerous television series, including Stargate SG‑1, Dark Angel, Psych, and The Man in the High Castle.
 His film roles span major productions such as The 13th Warrior, 2012, Horns, and the 2025 horror sequel Final Destination Bloodlines.
 Zahara is also a prolific voice actor, contributing to various anime and video game dubs, such as Iron Man: Armored Adventures, Gintama°, Mobile Suit Gundam 00, Dead Rising 2, and Lego Jurassic World.